Volatility and Amcache: extracting the hive from memory images

 --mp

-The output is the same per-category CSV set you would get from a disk-side parse — AssociatedFileEntries.csv, UnassociatedFileEntries.csv, and so on.
+Same per-category CSV set as a disk-side parse.
+AssociatedFileEntries.csv, UnassociatedFileEntries.csv, and so on.
 Triage and pivot as in the malware investigation playbook.

 Caveats specific to memory-side recovery#

-A handful of things to be aware of when working from a memory-dumped hive:
+A few things to be aware of when working from a memory-dumped hive.

 Transaction-log data is lost#

-The in-memory representation does not include uncommitted writes that were still in the transaction logs at capture time.
-For a hive that was actively being written when memory was acquired, you may be missing the very latest entries.
+The in-memory representation does not include uncommitted writes that were still in .LOG1 / .LOG2 at capture.
+For a hive being actively written when memory was acquired, you may be missing the very latest entries.
 Disk-side recovery of .LOG1 and .LOG2 would catch them.

 Coverage depends on what was loaded#